-In some cases, the environmental risks associated with livestock facilities may be minimized by implementing practices such as farmyard runoff control, extending the grazing period, in-field other grazing or riparian livestock feeding and stewardship practices.
+In some cases, the environmental risks associated with livestock facilities may be minimized by implementing practices such as farmyard runoff control, extending the grazing period, in-field livestock feeding and other grazing or riparian stewardship practices.
 In other cases, the most appropriate method to minimize impact may be to relocate the livestock facility away from the water.

-Runoff control structures can be implemented to minimize environmental risks

-The first step in determining the best approach for addressing risks associated with a site will be to conduct a site assessment.
-By evaluating the site and current management practices, it can be determined if a change in management will effectively eliminate the risk or if structural changes are needed.
+Runoff control structures can be implemented to minimize environmental risks management practices, it can be determined if a change in management will effectively eliminate the risk or if structural changes are needed.